mincong-h/mincong-h.github.io/_posts/2018-08-29-maven-compiler-plugin-understanding.md

 POM, the _source_ and _target_ options, valid Java versions, Java 11 support, and locations for configuration.
 We've also seen some advanced configuration for this plugins.
 Hope you enjoy this one, see you next time!

-The source code is available on GitHub:
-[mincong-h/maven-compiler-plugin-demo][3].

 ## References